 I have seen some posts recently where GPS coordinates were withheld even though the author had them.
 Two arguments were given for this - first, GPS coordinates are not needed since the route to the location is obvious.
 Second - the author believes that providing them is "dangerous", i.e. if you don't have good navigation skills you should not be relying on a GPS.
 I disagree.
 Even when a route is obvious in the daytime photographers often return to their car or go to the location well before sunrise or after sunset.
 A GPS can help here.
 Conditions also change - in Alaska I hiked over three miles in heavy fog navigating totally by GPS.
 The trail was obvious in good light but not in heavy fog.
 In emergency situations coordinates also allow one to reliably give rescuers good location information, and can help you take the shortest path to get help.
 GPS coordinates allow you to locate a destination on Google Earth, words do not if the trail is too small to be seen on the map.
 With GPS coordinates and tools like "The Photographer's Ephemeris" one can easily check whether the sun will hit a given location at sunrise or an hour later.
 A Google Earth map and location information also helps one search for alternate routes.
 GPS coordinates are also a "universal" language.
 For example, I don't read German.
 Even simple directions given on a German web site are, sometimes, just incomprehensible to me, even with Google translate.

-Finally, some good news - I have added a few more images of the Nautilus taken under better conditions, the Black and White image below is an example.
+Finally, some good news - I have added a few more images of the Nautilus taken under better conditions, here is an example.
 I will be adding some pictures of the "Maze" petroglyph in Coyote Buttes North to the site shortly as well.

 Permits for the Wave are increasingly difficult to come by so if you get one you should plan your day carefully.
 Here is my recommendation for a relatively fit photographer who wants to hit most of the key areas in the best light.
 This advice is based on over 20 trips to Coyote Buttes North starting in 1998.
 8 - 9 miles of relatively flat hiking are involved.
 There is some slight exposure during the scramble from Sand Cove up to the Second Wave.
 To shoot everything in best light will require getting back to your car after sunset so you'll need a headlamp.